itskshitija/Apple-Sales-Analysis-using-MySQL/README.md

 ## Project Overview

-This project is designed to showcase advanced SQL querying techniques through the analysis of over 1 million rows of Apple retail sales data.
+This project is designed to showcase advanced SQL querying techniques by analyzing over 1 million rows of Apple retail sales data.
 The dataset includes information about products, stores, sales transactions, and warranty claims across various Apple retail locations globally.
 By tackling a variety of questions, from basic to complex, you'll demonstrate your ability to write sophisticated SQL queries that extract valuable insights from large datasets.

 ## Entity Relationship Diagram (ERD)